A Star Is Born (2018 film): Pre-production

-Over the course of the film's development, talks with Christian Bale, Leonardo DiCaprio, Tom Cruise, Johnny Depp and Will Smith to play the male lead failed to come to fruition.
+Over the course of the film's development, talks with Christian Bale, Leonardo DiCaprio, Tom Cruise, Johnny Depp and Smith to play the male lead failed to come to fruition.
 Eastwood was interested in Esperanza Spalding to play the female lead.
 Jennifer Lopez, Rihanna, Shakira, Janelle Monáe, Selena Gomez, Demi Lovato and Kesha were also considered for the lead female role.
 On March 24, 2015, Warner Bros. announced that Cooper was in final talks to make his directorial debut with the film.
 Beyoncé was again in talks to join, though still unsigned.
 In order to secure his first directorial commitment and in lieu of receiving an upfront salary, Cooper took a back-end deal in order to get the film made, resulting in a $39.9 million salary.

 Cooper revealed that originally he planned on only directing the film and did not want to star in it because he wanted to focus on directing.
 His first choice for the male lead was musician Jack White, but the studio rejected the idea.
 It was then that Cooper agreed to star in the movie as well.
-A major issue in the development process was Warner Bros.' reluctance to deal with Jon Peters, who held the rights to the material dating back to his producing the 1976 blockbuster but had become a pariah due to his behaviour; while the studio made a deal with him for the rights, they made sure his name was not listed in the credits (including those that were submitted for the Oscar nomination bids which the movie earned), and Bradley Cooper bluntly stated that a major reason his goal of having a happy and respectful set was met was that "Jon wasn't here."
-Incidentally, Cooper was cast as Peters in Paul Thomas Anderson's comedy drama Licorice Pizza (2021).
+A major issue in the development process was Warner Bros.' reluctance to deal with Jon Peters, who held the rights to the material dating back to his producing the 1976 blockbuster but had become a pariah due to his behavior.
+While the studio made a deal with him for the rights, they made sure his name was not listed in the credits (including those that were submitted for the Oscar nomination bids which the movie earned), and Cooper bluntly stated that a major reason his goal of having a happy and respectful set was met was that "Jon wasn't here."

 Casting

 Cooper became the male lead while in final talks to make his directorial debut at the end of March 2016.
 On August 16, 2016, it was reported that Lady Gaga had officially become attached and the studio had green-lit the project to begin production early 2017.
+Beyoncé was the first choice for the role and worked with Cooper on it for a year before leaving the project.
+Adele was briefly considered to replace her before Cooper met Gaga.
 On November 9, 2016, it was reported that Ray Liotta was in talks to join the film in the role of the manager to Cooper's character, though he ultimately was not involved.
 On March 17, 2017, Sam Elliott joined the film, with Andrew Dice Clay entering negotiations to play Lorenzo, the father of Lady Gaga's character.
 Clay was reportedly selected over Robert De Niro, John Turturro and John Travolta.
+Howard Stern was the first choice for Elliott's role but he passed on the role.
 In April 2017, Rafi Gavron, Michael Harney, and Rebecca Field also joined the cast.
 In May, Dave Chappelle was cast in the film.
 In April 2018, it was announced that Halsey would have a small role.